stagenow/docs/edge/source/csp/audio.md

 ### Mute/Vibrate State

-Select whether to mute the device or set the device to vibrate
+Select whether to mute the device or set the device to vibrate.

 * **Mute** - Turn off sounds
 * **Vibrate** - Turn off sounds and turn on vibrate